 Preheat the oven to 350 degrees.
 Coat the baking sheet lightly with cooking spray.
 Roll dough to 1/4 inch thick on a lightly floured surface.
 Cut cookies into whatever shapes you desire.

 Make sure everyone gets a turn!

 Place them on a baking sheet and bake for 7-8 minutes or until the edges are light golden brown.

-Cool cookies on the baking sheet for a minute before transferring to a cooling rack.
+Cool cookies on the baking sheet for a minute before transferring them to a cooling rack.
 Make sure you let the cookies completely cool before frosting them.

 Once the cookies are frosted, let your little ones decorate until their heart’s content.
 I let mine decorate with anything I had in the baking cupboard.